its-Shivam732/cs480/README.md

 ### Entities and Relationships

 #### User
-- **Details**: Name, email, password, contact information, and registration date.
+- **Details**: Each user will have first Name, last name , email, password, contact information and boolean attribute is_Admin which shows if given user is admin or not.
 - **Relationships**:
   - 1:M with Booking: A user can make multiple bookings.
   - 1:1 with Rewards: A user has one rewards account.
-  - M:M with Review: A user can review multiple packages.
+  - 1:M with Review: A user can review multiple packages.

 #### Booking
-- **Details**: Travel dates, status, and associated package details.
+- **Details**: Booking Entity will have booking_id, package_id(associated package), user_id(associated user), Travel dates, booking_date, status details.
 - **Relationships**:
-  - M:1 with Package: A booking is linked to one package.
+  - M:1 with Package: Multiple bookings can be linked to one package.
+  - M:1 with User: Multiple booking can be linked to one user.
   - 1:1 with Payment: Each booking has a corresponding payment.

 #### Package
-- **Details**: Travel package descriptions, pricing, and durations.
+- **Details**: This will contain details about package like name, Travel package descriptions, pricing, duration and destination.
 - **Relationships**:
   - M:1 with Destination: Multiple packages can belong to one destination.
   - 1:M with Itinerary: A package can have multiple itineraries.
-  - M:M with Review: Packages can have multiple user reviews.
+  - 1:M with Review: One Package can have multiple user reviews.

 #### Payment
-- **Details**: Amount, method, and status.
+- **Details**: It contains details about booking payment like payment_date, Amount, method, status and booking id associated with it.
 - **Relationship**:
   - 1:1 with Booking: Each payment is linked to one booking.

 #### Destination
-- **Details**: Location details such as city, state, and country.
+- **Details**: Location details such as city, state, country and location description.
 - **Relationship**:
   - 1:M with Package: A destination can host multiple packages.

 #### Itinerary
-- **Details**: Activities planned for each package.
+- **Details**: This contains fields like activity name, activity description, package id and parent id which refers to another Itinerary value(sub-activity).
 - **Relationships**:
   - 1:M with Package: An itinerary belongs to a specific package.
   - Recursive (1:M): Itinerary entries can have sub-activities.

 #### Review
-- **Details**: Ratings and review texts for packages.
+- **Details**: It contains Ratings and reviews for particular user and package.
 - **Relationships**:
-  - M:M with User and Package: Connects users and packages through reviews.
+  - Described in Package and User entries above.

 #### Rewards
-- **Details**: Rewards points and last updated date.
+- **Details**: Contains Rewards points, last updated date associated with user.
 - **Relationship**:
-  - 1:1 with User: One rewards record per user.
+  - Described in User entry above.

 ---